Follow Us

 A Photographic Exploration of Ecological Calamity.

-The final reason for the name change was a more difficult decision.
+Canvas of Ruin was formerly called Superfund Wisconsin.
+I changed the name several years ago for a couple of important reasons.
 This site was created to document my community and the problems that needed to be discussed such as heavy metals and toxic pollution.
 Milwaukee and Wisconsin are dear to me.
 Documenting Superfund Sites in the city and in the state were a way to educate and start a discussion about the history of pollution and industry in the area.
+As time past documentation took me out of state and I have documented close to 50 different sites, including several in Southern California where I currently live.

-This project has always been about more.
-More understanding and more recognition from all individuals about their own community and what surrounds them whether it be severe pollution and health or issues of racism, economic division, hunger and food production.
+This project has always been about education, understanding human patterns, and more recognition from all individuals about their own community and what surrounds them whether it be severe pollution and health or issues of racism, economic division, hunger and food production.

 Centralia, Pennsylvania was a thriving coal-mining town until 1962 when a fire at the local landfill ignited the underground mines.
 The fire grew and is unable to be extinguished because of the compact variety of Anthracite coal rich underneath the town.
 This all lead to great danger to the residents some of whom employed canaries in their homes to insure carbon monoxide levels were not threatening.
 Ultimately the state relocated of the majority of the community with the exception of a few holdouts refusing to leave.
 In 2002 Centralia’s zip code was revoked and after several failed attempts of extinguishing the fire the streets of Centralia burn as smoke and steam rise from the earth.